-

 Geneva, Helena and Gertrude Turman

 The three Turman sisters performed with their brother Buddy in nighclubs around Newark and New York.
 Gertrude Turman performed in Newark nightclubs as a “shake dancer”.
 Helena also specialized in dance.
-Geneva Turman was a popular soloist Helena Turman 1914-1970 Besides family performances, danced in shows produced by Johnny Gardner and toured with Harlem on…
+Geneva Turman was a popular soloist.
+They lived on Chester Ave in Newark as children.
+Helena Turman 1914-1970 Besides family performances, danced in shows…

 -